Made a Mistake While Filing Your ITR?

 Q- How can I cancel my revised return?

-Cancellation of a filed document is not possible however, in case if the revised return has some errors, then it can be revised again subject to the time limit specified under section 139(5), or you can skip the e-verification of the revised return wrongly filed.
+Cancellation of a filed document is not possible however, in case the revised return has some errors, then it can be revised again subject to the time limit specified under section 139(5) of income tax act, or you can skip the e-verification of the revised return wrongly filed.
 It will not be taken up for processing by the department.

 Q- Can I file a Revised Return for a Belated Return filed after the due date?